 One of the best places for via ferrata in the UK is Honister in the Lake District.
 Here you will be taken on a tour of the old slate mines which once thrived within the Cumbrian mountains.
 Via Ferrata, or the ‘Iron Way’, was how the miners traveled to work each day, and you can follow in their footsteps as you clamber across the rock face, and sail down zip lines on your journey upwards.
 Some of the views you will witness are simply breathtaking, and will leave you wanting to be a part of more of the UK’s beautiful landscapes.

 Don’t worry; you don’t have to be super-fit for via ferrata, as the course has been designed for all ages and abilities, but this rocky adventure and the mountain air will certainly do you the world of good.
-Tickets cost £35 for adults, and £25 for children.
-Call 017687 77714 for more details.
+Visit the website for more information.

 Base jumping, with the correct equipment, and adequate training, can be done potentially anywhere.
 There is however, a calendar of events when BASE enthusiasts congregate for mass jumps; and these are certainly a spectacle to be seen.

 We cannot stress enough though, that BASE jumping is not to be taken lightly — jumpers have received extensive safety and fitness training before their first leap.

 For an adrenaline sport that tests even the most rugged adventurer, ice caves are one of the greatest challenges.
 This is no simple feat, and scaling the summit of an ice capped cave supported only by a seemingly infinite drop takes nerves of steel.
 Doing your Robert Scott impression in sub zero conditions is one thing, but ice climbing is several rungs above, and should not be attempted without adequate equipment or training.
 Fitness here is the key to your success.